SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 \subsection{Enabling SLAP via FIRM-based rollout in belief space}

 In this section, we discuss how a rollout policy in belief space (and hence SLAP) can be realized using the FIRM framework.
-As explained briefly, in FIRM, the system transitions between two nodes\footnote{\axx{In the cartoon in Fig. \ref{fig:funnel-FIRM}, it looks like $ B^{j} $ is the sole destination for $ \mu^{ij} $.
-But, in dense graphs the belief under $ \mu^{ij} $ might be absorbed by a different funnel before reaching $ B^j $.
-The summation over $ \gamma $ in the following equations takes that into account.}} $B^i$ and $B^j$ at sampled beliefs $b^i$ and $b^j$ using a controller $\mu^{ij}$.
-The global level decision-making is limited to when the system is in the region $B^i$ and the rest of the time, the local controls are executed according to $\mu^{ij}$.
-In FIRM-based rollout, we raise this limitation by forcing the system to globally replan at every step to enable SLAP.
-In particular, suppose that at time $t$, the belief state of the system is in $b_t$.
-Then we solve the following problem online for $b_t$:
+As explained earlier, in FIRM, the system transitions between two nodes\footnote{\axx{In the cartoon in Fig. \ref{fig:funnel-FIRM}, it looks like $ B^{j} $ is the sole destination for $ \mu^{ij} $.
+However, in dense graphs the belief under $ \mu^{ij} $ might be absorbed by a different funnel before reaching $ B^j $.
+The summation over $ \gamma $ in the following equations takes this consideration into account.}} $B^i$ and $B^j$ (centered at sampled beliefs $b^i$ and $b^j$) using a \textit{local} controller $\mu^{ij}$.
+Global-level decision-making only occurs when the system is in a FIRM node (e.g., region $B^i$) and for the rest of the time, local controls are executed (e.g., $\mu^{ij}$).
+In FIRM-based rollout, we raise this limitation by forcing the system to globally replan at every time step to enable SLAP.
+Specifically, denoting the system belief at time step $t$ by $b_t$, we rely on the following procedure.
+At each time step $ t $:

-\begin{enumerate}[leftmargin=0cm,itemindent=.5cm,labelwidth=0.4cm,labelsep=0cm,align=left] \item We connect $b_t$ to all it's FIRM neighbors in some radius $R$ using suitable controllers $\mu^{tj}$, designed in a similar way to the ones used as FIRM edges.
+\begin{enumerate}[leftmargin=0cm,itemindent=.5cm,labelwidth=0.4cm,labelsep=0cm,align=left] \item We connect $b_t$ to all its neighboring FIRM nodes (in radius $R$) using suitable local controllers $\mu^{tj}$.
+These local controllers are designed in the same way as FIRM edges.